plinss/acmebot/README.rst

 using local or remote DNS updates.

-To use http-01 authorizations instead, configure the ``http_challenges`` section of the configuration file specifying a challenge directory for each fully qualified domain name.
+To use http-01 authorizations instead, configure the ``http_challenges`` section of the configuration file specifying a challenge directory for each fully qualified domain name, or configure a ``http_challenge`` directory.

 It is possible to mix usage of dns-01 and http-01 domain authorizations on a host by host basis, simply specify a http challenge directory only for those hosts requiring http-01 authentication.